-Template files and Templates is the second lesson of my WordPress theme tutorial series.
-If you haven’t read Lesson #1, stop right now and go read lesson one.
-Otherwise, you will not understand the terms used in lesson two.
+This article is a follow-up of my WordPress theme tutorial series.
+If you haven’t read Lesson #1, I would suggest you read that first to clear some concepts.
+Otherwise, you will not understand the terms used in this tutorial.

-The one thing to remember is that each page of your blog is made up of multiple template files.
-Here’s an example of the front page.
+Remember that each page of your theme is made up of multiple WordPress template files.
+The same goes for the front or homepage’s layout:

-Your blog’s title and description sit in this file.
-They usually remain the same through out the whole blog.
+* header.php template file: Your blog’s title and description sit in this file.
+They usually remain the same throughout the whole blog.
 The header file also contains title tag and meta description that you can utilize for SEO purpose.
 The key-terms of your WordPress page are also mentioned here.

-This controls your Page links listing, category links listing, archive links listing, blogroll listing, and etcetera.
-(The Sidebar doesn’t need to be on the right side of the layout.
-The example I’m using is a typical two-column blog layout.)
+Note: The Sidebar does not need to be on the right side of the layout.
+The example I’m using is a typical two-column blog layout.

-Now let me explain why index.php is red, in the example above.
-Index.php is red to indicate that, that area will change, depending on which page of the blog you are on.
+Now let me explain why index.php is red in the diagram above.
+Index.php is red to indicate that it will change depending on which page of the blog you are on.
 The layout of the website will remain intact though.

-If you were on a single post page, your page would consist of these four template files: header, single, sidebar, and footer.
+If you were on a single post page then it would consist of these four template files: header.php, single.php, sidebar.php and footer.php.